Learning how to paint a painting opens the door to creativity with endless possibilities.

 Start out with the basic materials: paint, palette, a few brushes and a surface to paint on.
 Begin with the minimum of supplies, try them out and then discover your preferences.

+Consider which medium aligns with your goals and interests.
 Each paint type has its own unique qualities, enabling you to develop a wide array of styles and techniques.
+Find more details on selecting a medium.

 The surface we paint on depends on what medium we use.
 Oil and acrylic are normally painted on canvas or panels.